SolarCS/feathers-hook-breaker/README.md

 - Forcing the breaker to the open or close state to test fallback functions (via `.open()` or `.close()` breaker methods)
 - Accessing the `.stats` object, in order to track the breaker's event emission records

-By default, the key where the breaker is stored is the name of the service (all lowercase).
+By default, the key where the breaker is stored is the name of the service.
 If `options.circuitOwner` is passed to the breaker on initialization, the breaker is stored at  is `nameOfTheService + '|' + options.circuitOwner`

 ```javascript
 describe('circuit breaker tests', () => {